Auroville/av_user_sync/README.md

 mix av_user_sync.gen.schema Shared.User av_users
 ```

 Alternatively, you can also run the command without any arguments.
-Running withouth any arguments just assumes schema module name to be `Accounts.User` and the table name to be `users`.
+Running without any arguments just assumes schema module name to be `Accounts.User` and the table name to be `users`.
 So, running the command like below is also valid:
 ```console
 mix av_user_sync.gen.schema
 ```